Giuseppe "Pino" Greco killed up to 300 victims on behalf of the powerful Corleonesi clan during the Sicilian Mafia war of the late 1970s.

 Greco inspired many fictional characters in police procedurals, committed acts of terrorism to maintain his position in the Mafia, and admitted he would sometimes kill people for the thrill.

-Yet, for all of America’s fascination with the Sicilian Mafia — as evidenced by the popularity of blockbuster entertainments like The Sopranos and The Godfather — his name has remained unknown on American shores, until now.
+Yet, for all of America’s fascination with the Sicilian Mafia — as evidenced by the popularity of blockbuster entertainments like The Sopranos and The Godfather — his name has remained relatively unknown on American shores.

 Giuseppe Greco, ‘Scarpuzzedda’

 Born in 1952 in the small town of Ciaculli, Giuseppe Greco was known as scarpuzzedda, or “Little Shoe,” in the northern Sicilian dialect he spoke growing up.
 Little is known about Greco’s early life, perhaps deliberately, but also due to poor record-keeping at the time.
 However, Greco’s uncle Michele was the head of the Sicilian Mafia Commission and known as “The Pope” in organized crime circles.

 According to La Repubblica, the Mafia was a family business for the Grecos.
 The art of keeping a low profile allowed them to befriend politicians and gangsters in equal measure.
 Contrary to some American depictions of Mafiosi as loud-mouthed, boorish buffoons, the Grecos were so low-key that they were sometimes mistaken as men of the cloth.